stsotirop/MRA_gh/README.md

 - End of unconstrained points
 - List of Point3d (Grasshopper object)

+Loaded points:
+- Coordinates of point loads
+- List of Point3d (Grasshopper object, optional)

+Loaded vectors:
+- Magnitude of points loads given in the list Loaded points
+- List of Point3d (Grasshopper object, optional and same size with "Loaded points")

 Stiffness RM:
 - Springs stiffness for the method of repulsive masses
-- Number
+- Number (optional)

 Time Step RM:
 - Time step for the method of repulsive masses
-- Number
+- Number (optional)

 Max Iterations RM:
 - Number of maximum iterations for the method of repulsive masses
-- Number
+- Number (optional)

 Run MRA RM:
 - Run or not the method of repulsive masses
-- Boolean
+- Boolean (if true, mandatory to define "Stiffness RM", "Time Step RM", "Max Iterations RM")

 ## Output parameters:
 Lasche: